languagecodec/languagecodec.github.io/index.md

 </table>

 <p>&nbsp;</p>
-4. Well, if there is nothing to be learned here, we had best go inside.<br>
+4.Well, if there is nothing to be learned here, we had best go inside.<br>
 <table>
     <tr>
         <th> GT</th>